Japanese PM Suga expects to invite Biden to Tokyo Olympics - WHIZ News

 TOKYO (AP) — Japanese Prime Minister Yoshihide Suga said Friday he expects to invite President Joe Biden to the Tokyo Olympics when he visits the United States next month.

+Suga, who is expected to visit the White House on April 9, has also said he is willing to meet with North Korean leader Kim Jong Un and is open to meeting his powerful sister, Kim Yo Jong, if she visits Japan during the Tokyo Games.
+Suga, however, did not say if he will invite either of them.

 Suga was asked by a lawmaker in Parliament if he would invite Biden.
-Suga replied: “Of course, I expect we will.”
+He replied: “Of course, I expect we will.”

 The Tokyo Olympics open on July 23.
 They were postponed a year ago because of the coronavirus pandemic.
 Organizers said a few days ago that fans from abroad will not be allowed to attend.